kourier-server/kourier/README.md

 <br />

 ## Behaves By The Book
 I developed Kourier with strict and demanding requirements, where all possible behaviors are comprehensively verified in specifications written in the Gherkin style.
 To this end, I created Spectator, a test framework that I also open-sourced with Kourier and is [included](Src/Tests/Spectator/README.md) in Kourier's repository.
 You can check all files ending in spec.cpp in the Kourier repository to see how meticulously tested Kourier is.
-It is funny to compare the abysmal difference in testing rigor between Kourier and other frameworks.
+There is a stark difference in testing rigor between Kourier and other publicly available servers.

 <br />